-Lawson State Community College Promotes Careers in STEM through 2-Pi STEM Program
+Promoting Careers in STEM through the Pi STEM E3 Program

 The National Science Foundation’s Historically Black Colleges and University Undergraduate Program (HBCU-UP) seeks to enhance the quality of undergraduate science, technology, engineering, and mathematics (STEM) education at Historically Black Colleges and Universities as a means to broaden participation in the Nation's STEM workforce.
 The Lawson State Community College Pi STEM E3

 program provides support for the implementation of comprehensive institutional strategies to strengthen STEM teaching and learning in ways that improve access to and retention of underrepresented groups in STEM disciplines.
-2-Pi STEM consist of three distinct programs designed to recruit and retain STEM majors, while enhancing their STEM college experience.
+Pi STEM E3

-2-Pi STEM is comprised of three core programs, the STEM Scholars and Learning Community component, The Summer Enrichmen Institute, and the STEM Bridge Pathways Program.
+consist of three distinct programs designed to recruit and retain STEM majors, while enhancing their STEM college experience.
+The three core programs are the STEM Scholars and Learning Community component, the STEM Enrichment Institute (SEI), and the STEM Bridge Pathways Program.
 Each program provide students the opportunity to explore STEM career paths.

 The NSF S-STEM program addresses the need for a high quality STEM workforce in STEM disciplines supported by the program, and for the increased success of low-income academically talented students with demonstrated financial need who are pursuing associate, baccalaureate, or graduate degrees in STEM.